awsdocs/iam-user-guide/doc_source/access-analyzer-policy-generation.md

 + **One policy IAM console** – You can have one generated policy at a time in the IAM console\.
 + **Generated policy availability IAM console** – You can review a generated policy in the IAM console for up to 7 days after it is generated\.
 After 7 days, you must generate a new policy\.
 + **Policy generation quotas** – For additional information about IAM Access Analyzer policy generation quotas, see [IAM Access Analyzer quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html#access-analyzer-quotas)\.
++ **Amazon S3 standard rates apply** – When you use the policy generation feature, IAM Access Analyzer reviews CloudTrail logs in your S3 bucket\.
+There are no additional storage charges to access your CloudTrail logs for policy generation\.
+AWS charges standard Amazon S3 rates for requests and data transfer of CloudTrail logs stored in your S3 bucket\.

 ## Permissions required to generate a policy<a name="access-analyzer-policy-generation-perms"></a>